c4arl0s/SQLiteForMobilDevelopers/README.md

 With this brief overview of relational databases and SQL, It is time to move on to SQLite itself.

 # 2. [Understanding What SQLite is]()

+Chapter 1 provided an overview of relational databases and SQL that applies to most modern databases regardless of the environment in which you find them (Oracle, MySQL, Microsoft SQL Server, or others).
+That generality is important because SQLite is part of hat picture.
+In this chapter, however, the focus is just on SQLite and the features of SQLite that you may or may not find in other databases environments.
+Whereas a lot of Chapter 1 may be familiar to long-time database users, much of this chapter may not be because even if it is not SQLite-only, many of the features described in this chapter are not present in other database environments. (to be quite fair, many features of other database environments are not found in SQLite.)

 # * [Putting a Database in Perspective]()
 # * [Defining SQLite]()
 # * [SQLite is Designed for a Single User]()